 However, this tiny plutocratic oligarchy can largely command the fates of more than 7,500 million people, despite the tremendous instability of its mode of production (the capitalist mode of production, with its proverbial and recurring phases of expansion, recession, depression and recovery); despite the numerous wars it wages, despite the increasingly deadly weapons it promotes, despite the threat of nuclear holocaust that constantly weighs on humankind, 17 and despite the environmental degradation it causes in many places of the planet.

-How is this is possible, despite the fact that, at least in the most industrially developed capitalist countries – in most of Europe (including the European part of the Russian Federation), in North America (USA and Canada), in Asia (Japan, South Korea, China, Taiwan), in Australasia (Australia, New Zealand) – almost all the objective social conditions (industrial, scientific, technological, cultural) exist for the wage workers (the vast majority of the population) to self-organize and socially self-institute in a way that puts an end to all these scourges?
+How is this is possible, despite the fact that, at least in the most industrially developed capitalist countries – in most of Europe (including the Russian Federation), in North America (USA and Canada), in Asia (Japan, South Korea, China, Taiwan), in Australasia (Australia, New Zealand) – almost all the objective social conditions (industrial, scientific, technological, cultural) exist for the wage workers (the vast majority of the population) to self-organize and socially self-institute in a way that puts an end to all these scourges?

 This is a fundamental question that is rarely or never asked, despite its importance.
 However, we do not need to look hard for the answer to this crucial question.
 It was given to us, in its general lines, in 1741 by the Scottish philosopher David Hume (1711-1776), although few remember it: